Pediatric Resident Research Opportunities

 Pediatric Resident Research Track

 The research track, designed to accommodate a wide range of interests, is an option for all residents, regardless of their prior research experience.
 This program supports residents in the development of a mentored, resident-led research project.
-Residents may propose qualitative or quantitative projects in the areas of health service, clinical, translational, or bench research.
+Residents may propose qualitative, quantitative, or mixed-methods projects in the areas of health service, clinical, translational, or bench research.

 Opportunities for Residents

-- Participation in a research curriculum designed to provide and enhance your skills in:
+- Participation in a research curriculum designed to aid in the development of your project and provide a basic foundation in research skills

 - Personalized training from experts in your chosen area of interest